Juncos Hollinger Racing

-Juncos Hollinger Racing (abbreviated JHR, /ˈdʒʌŋkoʊs/, /es/), formerly Juncos Racing, is an Argentine-American racing team competing in the IndyCar Series.
+Juncos Hollinger Racing (abbreviated JHR, /ˈdʒʌŋkoʊs/, /es/), formerly Juncos Racing, is an Argentine-American racing team competing in the IndyCar Series and Indy NXT.
 Owned by Ricardo Juncos, who formed the team in 1997, the team was initially based in Argentina before limited racing opportunities in that country led to the team moving to the United States.
 The team is currently based in Indianapolis, Indiana.
 Following Williams F1 shareholder Brad Hollinger's entry to the team as partner in 2021, the team was renamed to Juncos Hollinger Racing.

 Ricardo Juncos

 Ricardo Juncos, founder of the team.

 Ricardo Juncos is a second-generation and former Formula Renault driver.
 At the age of 14, Juncos made his first steps in the racing community driving karts in Argentina.
 Through his success in karts, Juncos was able to join the Formula Renault class, competing throughout South America.
 After funding became difficult, Juncos began working for many race teams to continue his racing career.
 During this time, Juncos was able to learn all aspects of the car in and out, along with schooling in mechanical and electrical engineering.